smartdevicelink/sdl_evolution/proposals/NNNN-atf_security_proposal.md

 ## Motivation
 Manual testing is slow, and expensive.
 Also there are big probability of error during manual testing.\
-Testing automatisation of all SDL use cases is best option to be sure that new code does not brerakes SDL functionality.
+Testing automatisation of all SDL use cases is best option to be sure that new code does not breakes SDL functionality.

-ATF is able to cover almoust all SDL use cases with automatic testing.
+ATF is able to cover almost all SDL use cases with automatic testing.
 The only things that is not supported by ATF :
  - Bluetooth transport
  - USB transport
  - Security feature
- - Audio\Videostreaming (partialy supported)
+ - Audio\Video streaming (partially supported)

 Motivation of this proposal is to crete ability to cover most important not covered part of SDL functionality - secure sessions

 ## Proposed solution